Gloria Vanderbilt, heiress, jeans queen, dies at 95

 Vanderbilt married Lumet in 1956 and lived with him and her children in a 10-room duplex penthouse on Gracie Square.
 She divorced Lumet and married Cooper in 1963.

 Their elder son, Carter, a Princeton graduate and editor at American Heritage, killed himself in 1988 at age 23, leaping from his mother's 14th floor apartment as she tried to stop him.
 Police said he had been treated for depression and friends said he was despondent over a break-up with a girlfriend.
-Vanderbilt says in "Nothing Left Unsaid" that she contemplated following him, but the thought of how it would devastate Anderson stopped her.
+Vanderbilt says in "Nothing Left Unsaid" that she contemplated following him out the window, but the thought of how it would devastate Anderson stopped her.

 After her success in designer jeans, Vanderbilt branched out into other areas, including shoes, scarves, table and bed linens, and china, through her company, Gloria Concepts.
 In 1988 Vanderbilt joined the designer fragrance market with her signature "Glorious."